trimstray/nginx-admins-handbook/README.md

 #### Nginx directories and files

-  > If you compile Nginx server by default all files and directories are available from `/usr/local/nginx` location.
+  > If you compile NGINX server by default all files and directories are available from `/usr/local/nginx` location.

-For prebuilt Nginx package paths can be as follows:
+For prebuilt NGINX package paths can be as follows:

-- `/etc/nginx` - is the default configuration root for the Nginx service
+- `/etc/nginx` - is the default configuration root for the NGINX service
-- `/etc/nginx/nginx.conf` - is the default configuration entry point used by the Nginx services.
+- `/etc/nginx/nginx.conf` - is the default configuration entry point used by the NGINX services.
 Includes the top-level http block and all other configuration files
 - `/usr/share/nginx` - is the default root directory for requests, contains `html` directory and basic static files
-- `/var/log/nginx` - is the default log (access and error log) location for Nginx
+- `/var/log/nginx` - is the default log (access and error log) location for NGINX
-- `/var/lib/nginx` or `/var/cache/nginx` - is the default temporary files location for Nginx
+- `/var/lib/nginx` or `/var/cache/nginx` - is the default temporary files location for NGINX
 - `/etc/nginx/conf`, `/etc/nginx/conf.d` or `/etc/nginx/sites-enabled` - contains custom/vhosts configuration files
-- `/usr/local/nginx/logs` or `/var/run/nginx` - contains information about Nginx process(es)
+- `/usr/local/nginx/logs` or `/var/run/nginx` - contains information about NGINX process(es)

 #### Nginx commands

 - `nginx -h` - shows the help
-- `nginx -v` - shows the Nginx version
+- `nginx -v` - shows the NGINX version
-- `nginx -V` - shows the extended information about Nginx: version, build parameters and configuration arguments
+- `nginx -V` - shows the extended information about NGINX: version, build parameters and configuration arguments
-- `nginx -t` - tests the Nginx configuration
+- `nginx -t` - tests the NGINX configuration
 - `nginx -c` - sets configuration file (default: `/etc/nginx/nginx.conf`)
 - `nginx -p` - sets prefix path (default: `/etc/nginx/`)
-- `nginx -T` - tests the Nginx configuration and prints the validated configuration on the screen
+- `nginx -T` - tests the NGINX configuration and prints the validated configuration on the screen
-- `nginx -s` - sends a signal to the Nginx master process:
+- `nginx -s` - sends a signal to the NGINX master process:
-  - `stop` - discontinues the Nginx process immediately
+  - `stop` - discontinues the NGINX process immediately
-  - `quit` - stops the Nginx process after it finishes processing inflight requests
+  - `quit` - stops the NGINX process after it finishes processing inflight requests
-  - `reload` - reloads the configuration without stopping Nginx processes
+  - `reload` - reloads the configuration without stopping NGINX processes
-  - `reopen` - instructs Nginx to reopen log files
+  - `reopen` - instructs NGINX to reopen log files
 - `nginx -g` - sets [global directives](https://nginx.org/en/docs/ngx_core_module.html) out of configuration file

 #### Configuration syntax

-##### Enable syntax highlight for NGINX conf file
+##### Enable syntax highlight for Nginx conf file

 ###### vi/vim